Matesax/CTMT/README.md

 ## Resolution Geometry (RG) — *formerly CTMT*

-**Resolution Geometry is the protocol-relative geometry of what a declared experiment can distinguish.** Starting from a complete statistical experiment and an explicit admissibility protocol, it forms the universal observational quotient, equips its regular finite classical part with Fisher–Rao distinguishability, selects resolved directions by a characterized spectral projector, and glues admissible local sectors by natural transport.
+**Resolution Geometry is the canonical observable geometry associated with a declared admissible experiment.** Starting from a complete statistical experiment together with an explicit admissibility protocol, RG forms the universal observational quotient, equips its regular finite classical sector with Fisher–Rao distinguishability, selects resolved directions by a characterized spectral projector, identifies the maximal admissible observable sector, and glues local observable charts by natural transport.

 The mature framework is **Resolution Geometry (RG)**.
-Files prefixed **`RG -`** are the current corpus.
-CTMT-prefixed papers preserve earlier derivations and applications, but use older vocabulary.
-Material listed under [Historic / retired](#historic--pre-rigorous--retired-quarantined) is not part of the current claim.
+Files prefixed **`RG -`** constitute the current corpus.
+CTMT-prefixed papers preserve earlier derivations, applications, and historical developments in older vocabulary.
+Material listed under #historic--pre-rigorous--retired-quarantined is retained for reproducibility and historical completeness and is not part of the current theorem package.

 ### What is now characterized

-For a declared admissible experiment
+The primitive object of RG is not an experiment alone but a declared admissible experiment

 $$
+(\mathcal E,\Gamma),
+$$

+with

+$$
 \mathcal E=(\Theta,\mathcal O,\{P_\theta\}_{\theta\in\Theta}),
 \qquad
-\Gamma=(G,\tau,N,S,C,T),
+\Gamma=(G,\tau,N,S,C,T).
 $$

-RG has the logical order
+Within the regular finite classical setting, RG has the logical order

 $$
-\text{declared experiment}
+(\mathcal E,\Gamma)
+\longrightarrow
-\longrightarrow Q_{\mathcal E}
+Q_{\mathcal E}
+\longrightarrow
+g_F
-\longrightarrow g_F
+\longrightarrow
+P_\tau
-\longrightarrow P_\tau
+\longrightarrow
+W_{\rm obs|adm}
-\longrightarrow W_{\mathrm{obs}\mid\mathrm{adm}}
+\longrightarrow
-\longrightarrow \{T_{ij}\}.
+\{T_{ij}\}.
 $$

 Here:

 - $Q_{\mathcal E}=\Theta/{\sim_{\mathcal E}}$, where $\theta\sim_{\mathcal E}\theta'$ iff $P_\theta=P_{\theta'}$, is the **universal observational quotient**;
-- $g_F$ is the **Fisher–Rao metric**, selected—up to normalization—by the classical sufficient-Markov information-geometric module on regular finite statistical models;
+- $g_F$ is the **Fisher–Rao metric**, selected (up to normalization) by the classical sufficient-Markov information-geometric characterization on regular finite statistical models;
 - $P_\tau=\mathbf 1_{(\tau,\infty)}(G^{-1}F)$ is the unique hard resolved projector satisfying metric self-adjointness, idempotence, information compatibility, and threshold consistency;
-- $W_{\rm obs|adm}\subseteq {\rm Im}(P_\tau)$ is the final sector after nuisance, stability, conditioning, coarse-graining, and transport gates;
+- $W_{\rm obs|adm}$ is the **maximal resolved subobject** satisfying the declared nuisance, stability, conditioning, coarse-graining, and transport rules;
 - $T_{ij}$ are natural local transports satisfying identity and cocycle laws.

+The result is a **fibrewise characterization theorem**.
+RG does not derive the admissibility protocol from the experiment.
+Rather, once a protocol is declared, the resulting observable geometry is uniquely characterized (up to natural isomorphism and metric normalization) within that protocol fibre.

+Equivalently,

+$$
+(\mathcal E,\Gamma)
+\Longrightarrow
+\mathrm{RG}(\mathcal E,\Gamma)
+$$

+canonically,

+while

+$$
+\mathcal E
+\not\Longrightarrow
+\Gamma.
+$$

-The result is a **modular characterization relative to the declared experiment and protocol**, not a protocol-free derivation of physics.
-The experiment determines what can be observed; the protocol states what counts as admissible.
+The experiment determines what can be distinguished; the protocol determines what counts as admissible.

 ### What the final geometry looks like

-RG is not globally one smooth manifold.
-Its natural home is a **Whitney-stratified orbit-space bundle**:
+RG is not globally a single smooth manifold.
+Its natural home is a **Whitney-stratified observable bundle** assembled from quotient, metric, spectral, and admissibility structure.

-- the smooth resolved/base directions carry Fisher–Rao path geometry, transport, holonomy, and monodromy;
+- the smooth observable base carries Fisher–Rao path geometry, transport, holonomy, and monodromy;
-- resolved–null coupling is angular, described by principal angles/canonical correlations and frame-alignment invariants;
+- resolved–null coupling is angular and is described by principal angles, canonical correlations, and frame-alignment invariants;
-- the null fibre is conical: residual covariance and related quadratic forms live in positive-semidefinite cones stratified by rank;
+- unresolved covariance structure naturally occupies positive-semidefinite cones stratified by rank;
-- eigenvalue collisions, threshold crossings, nuisance-rank changes, and conditioning failures form the discriminant walls;
+- eigenvalue collisions, threshold crossings, nuisance-rank changes, conditioning failures, and transport singularities form discriminant strata;
-- the Schur admissibility condition cuts out the allowed part of the fibre.
+- admissibility gates determine the maximal observable sector carried across charts by compatible transports.

-So Fisher–Rao geometry does not disappear, and it is not the whole object.
-It becomes the smooth horizontal/base geometry of distinguishability, while the full fibre contains closed eigenvalue chambers, angular data, and PSD cones.
-At degeneracy walls the fibre is singular by construction.
-This is the geometry made explicit in **`RG - Made Visible.pdf`**.
+Thus Fisher–Rao geometry remains central but is no longer the entire object.
+It supplies the smooth distinguishability geometry on regular strata, while the full observable bundle also contains angular orbit-space structure, eigenvalue chambers, and PSD-cone fibres.
+This geometry is developed explicitly in **`RG - Made Visible.pdf`**.

 ### Scope in one paragraph

-RG is an observational and estimation geometry assembled from established mathematics: statistical experiments and quotients, Fisher information, generalized spectral projectors, Schur complements, canonical correlations, PSD cones, naturality, cocycle gluing, and stratified orbit spaces.
-No individual ingredient is claimed as a new primitive.
-The contribution is the explicit, protocol-aware characterization and compatible assembly of these ingredients into one geometry of partial observability.
-RG does **not** identify the observational quotient with latent reality, derive the admissibility protocol from nothing, or reduce physics to information.
+RG is an observational geometry assembled from established mathematics: statistical experiments, observational quotients, Fisher information, spectral projectors, Schur complements, canonical correlations, positive-semidefinite cones, information monotonicity, naturality, cocycle gluing, and stratified orbit spaces.
+No individual ingredient is introduced as a new primitive.
+The contribution is their explicit characterization, protocol-aware assembly, and compatibility into a single geometry of partial observability.
+RG does **not** identify observational quotients with latent reality, derive admissibility protocols from first principles, claim protocol-free uniqueness, or reduce physics to information.

+### What is unique

+The strongest current uniqueness statement is:

+> For every declared admissible experiment $(\mathcal E,\Gamma)$, there exists a unique observable geometry satisfying the RG axioms, up to natural isomorphism and the declared metric normalization.

+This is analogous to the role of the Levi–Civita connection in Riemannian geometry: the protocol is declared input; the geometry that follows from it is characterized.

+RG is therefore best viewed as a family of canonical observable geometries parameterized by admissibility protocols rather than a single protocol-free geometry of observation.

 ---